mehulagg/gitlab/doc/integration/jira/development_panel.md

 If you have a single Jira instance, you can pre-fill the settings.
 For more information, read the documentation for [central administration of project integrations](../../user/admin_area/settings/project_integration_management.md).

-To enable the Jira service in GitLab, you must:
+To enable the integration in GitLab, you must:

 1. [Configure the project in Jira](index.md#per-project-jira-integration).
 1. [Enter the correct values in GitLab](#configure-gitlab).